- Group Management Report

 In addition to the reimbursement of expenditures which they incurred in discharging their official duties, the members of the Company’s Supervisory Board are paid a fixed fee of EUR 5,000.
 The Chairman of the Supervisory Board receives twice that amount, and the Deputy Chairman receives one and one-half times that amount.
 The fee is paid after the fiscal half-year has ended.
 Any value added tax charged on the costs for reimbursement and fees is reimbursed.

 The Executive Board compensation consists of a fixed-base salary, which increases if contractually defined revenue thresholds are met.
 Executive Board members also have a right to use a car leased by the Company.
 Furthermore, the Executive Board members will be paid an allowance to cover their costs for health insurance and long-term care insurance.
-The Company has also taken out private liability insurance to cover the Executive Board members, if those members do not have their own personal liability insurance protection.
 Moreover, the Company has executed a D&O insurance policy with a deductible.

 Principles of risk management and of accounting-related internal control system